-The settings can be changed under Omni/Ports/Controls.
+The settings can be changed under Omni/ Ports/Controls The settings can be changed

 Parameter Setting range Description Actuator Selection SID, Switch Setting that defines whether the adjustment functions are selected using special control (SID) commands or with the input device (user switch).
 Actuator Axes Normal, Swap, Left/Right, Right/Left Setting that defines which direction commands of the special control (SID) are used to select the available functions.
 This parameter does not apply when special controls with 1-button scan are used.
 Normal: The SID commands Left and Right are used to select the available adjustment functions and the Forward/Reverse commands execute the selected function.
 Swap: The Forward/Reverse SID commands are used to select the available adjustment functions and the Left and Right commands execute the selected function.
 Left/Right: The SID command "Left" is used to select the available adjustment functions and the SID command "Right" executes the selected function.
 The execution direction is changed by briefly issuing the SID command "Right".
-Right/Left: The SID command "Right" is used to select the available adjustment functions and the SID command "Left" executes the selected function.
-The execution direction is changed by briefly issuing the SID command "Left".
+Right/Left: The SID command "Right" is used to select the available adjustment functions.
+The execution direction is changed by briefly issuing the SID command "Right".